“Truly I tell you, whoever does not enter into the kingdom of God as a little child will never enter it.” (Mark 10:15)

 Second, the pope’s homily at the final Mass in Philadelphia, where the World Meeting of Families was about to conclude, struck me deeply.

-In the homily, the pope asked: “What kind of world do we want to leave to our children?”
+In the sermon, the pope asked: “What kind of world do we want to leave to our children?”

 “God wants all of his children to take part in the feast of the Gospel.
-Jesus says, ‘Do not hold back anything that is good, instead help it to grow….
+Jesus says, ‘Do not hold back anything good, instead help it to grow…

 Like happiness, holiness is always tied to ‘little gestures.’

-Like the warm supper — we look forward to at night; the early lunch awaiting someone who get up early to go to work.
-Homely gestures. — a blessing before bed. — a hug after we return from a hard day’s work.
+Like the warm supper — we look forward to the early lunch awaiting someone who gets up early to go to work—simple gestures. — a blessing before bed. — a hug after we return from a hard day’s work.